 Once in custody, trans people face huge problems:

-- Higher rates of violence and sexual assault
+- Higher rates of being targeted for violence and sexual assault

 - Hard time getting health services

 - Questions about where they should stay

 - Many places are segregated by sex.
-Many places hold trans prisoners in a separate area or even solitary confinement.
+Many places hold trans prisoners in a separate area or even in solitary confinement.
 Rules are different in each jurisdiction, so city jails, county jails, parish jails, provincial correctional centres, secure treatment facilities, juvenile facilities, state prisons, federal prisons, and military prisons often have different policies.